Jeffrey B. Irby, P.C.

 Filing for bankruptcy can be a necessity for some who have gotten too deep into debt or have more expenses than they can keep up with.
 While it can be portrayed as a get out of jail free card, the process for filing is complex and it leaves a very large blemish on your credit report.
 However, if bankruptcy is your only option, be very careful about your financial decisions in the days leading up to your filing.
 Here are some of the worst things you can do right before you file:

 - Take out new lines of credit – Someone looking to cheat the system might open up and max out credit cards just before their bankruptcy, assuming that this new debt will be discharged and they won’t be held responsible.
 If you take out loans or use your credit excessively, it will be glaringly obvious what your intentions are.
-Moreover, some types of purchases have stipulations that could exclude them from being written off during your bankruptcy.
+The point is, it just looks bad and you do not want to do this.

 - Stop communicating with your creditors – You might be tired of receiving calls from your creditors day after day, but communicating with them is essential if you are planning to file for bankruptcy.
 Ignoring your debt could mean that actions are being taken against you without your knowledge, like wage garnishments or tax liens.
 These matters can further complicate your bankruptcy case, so make sure you let your creditors know of your plan to file.